tempest2023/ConciseMarkDownBlog/doc/vercel-production.md

 After deployment verify `/`, `/writing/`, a nested article, `/?page=Blog` (308 redirect), an unknown path (404), GET `/api/chat`, a streaming POST, and the firewall's 429 response.
 Repeat on the custom domain after DNS cutover.

+Routing uses an explicit route order: headers, legacy root query handler, filesystem, then the custom 404.
+A normal rewrite is insufficient because the existing root index.html takes filesystem precedence.